nachogon1/Validation-and-Monitoring/README.md

 cd Validation-and-Monitoring
 ```

-Run this command to create a docker image and get inside its container:
+Run this command to create a docker image and get inside its container (read below if you are using a mac):

 ```
 bash develop.sh
 ```

+From Mac.
+You might need to change `--network host` for `--network bridge` at develop.sh

 To delete the container and the image run this command: